qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 - Afternoon Departure to Helsinki

-_(Attendees are welcome to extend their trip at their own expense)_
+_Attendees are welcome to extend their trip at their own expense._

-## Seminar Schedule
+## Aalto Seminars

-On Tuesday, March 24 we will host several seminars at Aalto University near Helsinki, Finland.
+On Tuesday, March 24, we will host several seminars at Aalto University near Helsinki, Finland.
 Attendance is optional.
 These seminars will cover Qiskit tutorials as well as previous research applications of Qiskit.

 Lodinging in Helsinki is at your own expense.
 Check back soon for a list of suggested lodging.

-_(List of Speakers Coming Soon)_
+_Speaker List Coming Soon_